MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/identity-readme.md

 To authenticate with the [Azure Developer CLI][azure_developer_cli], run the command `azd auth login`.
 For users running on a system with a default web browser, the Azure Developer CLI launches the browser to authenticate the user.

 For systems without a default web browser, the `azd auth login --use-device-code` command uses the device code authentication flow.

+#### Authenticate via Azure PowerShell

+Developers coding outside of an IDE can also use [Azure PowerShell][azure_powershell] to authenticate.
+Applications using `DefaultAzureCredential` or `AzurePowerShellCredential` can then use this account to authenticate calls in their application when running locally.

+To authenticate with Azure PowerShell, run the `Connect-AzAccount` cmdlet.
+By default, like the Azure CLI, `Connect-AzAccount` launches the default web browser to authenticate the user.
+For systems without a default web browser, the `Connect-AzAccount` uses the device code authentication flow.
+The user can also force Azure PowerShell to use the device code flow rather than launching a browser by specifying the `-UseDeviceAuthentication` argument.

 ## Key concepts